Guidance

 • unloading goods

-the worker should not base themselves in the UK as their main place of work.
+The worker should not base themselves in the UK as their main place of work.

 Crew who are working on ships that visit more than one place in the UK (a port or platform) cannot benefit from S8 (1) and are to be considered offshore workers who need permission to work.
 Workers engaged in cabotage under PA 9.4 can do this work as a visitor if they fulfil the conditions set out in Appendix Visitor: Permitted Activities.
-Non-visa nationals arriving in the UK as a visitor will need to hold a valid entry clearance.
+Visa nationals arriving in the UK as a visitor will need to hold a valid entry clearance.

 Seamen seeking leave to enter the UK for employment must have permission to work under the Immigration Rules.
 Crew who are examined and found to be an offshore worker with no permission to work should be refused entry under Part 9, 9.14.1 of the Immigration Rules.

-Please note, once a crew member has been examined under schedule 2 of the act, they can no longer benefit from S 8(1) and must be given leave as a seafarer in line with paragraph 12 and 13 in section 2 of the act or refused if they do not qualify.
+Please note, once a crew member has been examined under schedule 2 of the act, they can no longer benefit from S8(1) and must be given leave as a seafarer in line with paragraph 12 and 13 in section 2 of the act or refused if they do not qualify.

 Remote entry clearance